Tolumie/Full-Funnel-Growth-Analytics-System-for-a-Fintech-Startup-KUDA-Simulation-/README.md

-# 🚀 **Project Title: Kuda Full-Funnel Growth Analytics/Intelligence System (KUDA Simulation)**
+# 🚀 **Project Title: Kuda Customer Intelligence Hub: A Full-Funnel Growth & Segmentation Simulation**

 ## 🎯 **Project Objective:**

 This project simulates a real-world data analyst role at **Kuda**, a digital-only bank, by building a **full-funnel analytics pipeline**.
-The system tracks the **entire user journey from marketing to retention, integrates data ingestion, transformation, analysis, and dashboarding ** , calculates key business metrics (e.g., **Churn, CAC, LTV, MoM/YoY Growth**), and simulates **A/B testing** for product/CRM strategies to support the Growth, CRM, and Product teams.
+The system tracks the **entire user journey from marketing to retention, integrates data ingestion, transformation, analysis, and dashboarding**, calculates key business metrics (e.g., **Churn, CAC, LTV, MoM/YoY Growth**), and simulates **A/B testing** for product/CRM strategies to support the Growth, CRM, and Product teams.

-The end goal is to provide a **dashboard and reporting suite** that empowers executive teams to make data-driven decisions—**all while showcasing the real challenges fintechs face in aligning growth with product performance**.
+The end goal is to provide a **dashboard and reporting suite** that empowers executive teams to make data-driven decisions—**all while showcasing the real challenges fintechs face in aligning growth with product performance**, and most importantly, enabling **personalized strategies through a dynamic customer segmentation framework, designed to maximize user value and minimize churn.**

 ---